sablier-labs/docs/docs/concepts/11-glossary.md

 ## Foundry

-[Foundry][foundry] is the application development toolkit that has been used to develop the Sablier Protocol.
+[Foundry][foundry] is the application development toolkit that has been used to develop the Sablier Protocols.

 ## Gas Fee